Lice (head) - Detecting head lice

-It is very difficult to identify head lice simply by inspecting the head.
-Detection combing is a more reliable method of finding head lice.
+It is difficult to identify head lice simply by inspecting your child's head.
+Detection combing is a more reliable method.

 Detection combing can be carried out on dry or wet hair.
-Less preparation is needed to comb dry hair, but wet combing is more accurate because lice remain motionless when they are wet.
+Less preparation is needed to comb dry hair, but wet combing is more accurate because lice remain motionless when wet.

-Detection combing involves using a special fine-toothed head lice comb that you can buy from your local pharmacy.
+You will need a special fine-toothed detection comb available from pharmacies.
 The comb has a tooth spacing of less than 0.3mm to trap the smallest lice.

 Wet detection combing

-- Wash the hair using ordinary shampoo and apply ample conditioner, before using a wide-toothed comb to straighten and untangle the hair.
+- Wash hair using ordinary shampoo and apply plenty of conditioner.
+Use a wide-toothed comb to straighten and untangle the hair.